The Essence of Paddy Adair

 Paddy was an extremely talented hockey player who was a natural goal scorer at every level he played.
 One of the pictures on display is a celebration of Paddy’s one hundredth goal in one season.
 It was in the Netherlands on a team called Hijs Hokij Den Haag in the Central European Hockey League.

-At this stage in his life, having retired his skates at age 83, Paddy is on a mission to assist others to recognize and acknowledge when they have a problem.
+At this stage in his life, having retired his skates at age 83, Paddy is on a mission to help others recognize and acknowledge when they have a problem.
 Reaching out for assistance is not admitting defeat; it is acknowledging that something is indeed out of whack.
 If the person had a broken leg or any other visible injury, there might be more pity.
-Mental illness still has a stigma; one of Paddy’s closest friends, after almost fifty years of friendship, finally admitted to having an issue with depression.
+Mental illness still carries a stigma; one of Paddy’s closest friends, after almost fifty years of friendship, finally admitted to having an issue with depression.

 Then and now, what an amazing journey between those two images!